-3.3 Web Management
+3.4 Web Management

-The Managed Switch offers management features that allow users to manage the Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
-After you set up your IP address for the switch, you can access the Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Managed Switch.
+The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Google Chrome .
+After you set up your IP address for the switch, you can access the Industrial Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Industrial Managed Switch.

-You can then use your Web browser to list and manage the Managed Switch configuration parameters from one central location.
+You can then use your Web browser to list and manage the Industrial Managed Switch configuration parameters from one central location, just as if you were directly connected to the Industrial Managed Switch's console port.
 Web Management requires either Microsoft Internet Explorer 8.0 or later, Google Chrome, Safari or Mozilla Firefox 1.5 or later.

-Figure 3-1-2 Web Main Screen of Managed Switch
+Figure 3-1-7: Web Main Screen of Industrial Managed Switch

-3.4 SNMP-based Network Management
+3.5 SNMP-based Network Management

-You can use an external SNMP-based application to configure and manage the Managed Switch, such as SNMPc Network Manager, HP Openview Network Node Management (NNM) or What's Up Gold.
+You can use an external SNMP-based application to configure and manage the Industrial Managed Switch, such as SNMPc Network Manager, HP Openview Network Node Management (NNM) or What's Up Gold.
 This management method requires the SNMP agent on the switch and the SNMP Network Management Station to use the same community string.
 This management method, in fact, uses two community strings: the get community string and the set community string.
 If the SNMP Network management Station only knows the set community string, it can read and write to the MIBs.
 However, if it only knows the get community string, it can only read MIBs.
-The default gets and sets community strings for the Managed Switch are public.
+The default gets and sets community strings for the Industrial Managed Switch are public.